• ABC Details

 Time Commitments:

-Members of council should be available to meet three times per year for one to two day business meetings and six times a year for two-hour grant ratification meetings.
-Council committees normally meet three to four times per year.
-Council members are also expected to spend additional time to review materials and prepare for business, grant ratification and committee meetings.
+Members of ArtsNL should be available to meet three times per year for one to two day business meetings and six times a year for two-hour grant ratification meetings.
+Committees normally meet three to four times per year.
+Members are also expected to spend additional time to review materials and prepare for business, grant ratification and committee meetings.

 Term:

-Each member of the Council may be appointed for a term of not longer than three years and is eligible for reappointment, but a member may not serve more than two continuous terms.
-A member of council shall continue to hold office until he or she is reappointed or a new member is appointed.
+Each member of ArtsNL may be appointed for a term of not longer than three years and is eligible for reappointment, but a member may not serve more than two continuous terms.
+A member shall continue to hold office until he or she is reappointed or a new member is appointed.

 Vacancy Profile:

-Expressions of interest being sought from professionals who possess the background, experience and skill-set identified in the board profile and who can bring unique perspectives to the table.
-Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve, including geographic representation from Labrador.
+ArtsNL is seeking two representatives to serve as either artists or arts administrators.
+Expressions of interest are being sought from individuals who reflect the cultural, ethnic and regional diversity of Newfoundland and Labrador, with special consideration for residents of Labrador and applicants who self-identify as Indigenous.
+Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.

 Current Members: